Srushti-0508/Work-and-Wellbeing-Android-Mobile-Application/README.md

 - ✅ **Task Management**
   - Add, edit, and delete tasks
   - Mark tasks as completed — completed tasks move to a separate view
-  - Track session counts per task (used for Pomodoro analytics)
+  - Track session counts per task (used for Pomodoro and analytics)
+  - View task completion progress on Home Screen

 - 🔁 **Habit Tracking**
   - Create daily habits with auto-reset every new day